-The German civil society organization Die AnStifter has awarded Maria Kalesnikava, opposition politician and one of the key figures in the protests against the Lukashenko regime, with the 2021 Stuttgart Peace Prize.
+The German civil society organization Die AnStifter has awarded Maria Kalesnikava, an opposition politician and one of the key figures in the protests against the Lukashenko regime, with the 2021 Stuttgart Peace Prize.

 The rationale behind this decision is that Kalesnikava is awarded for her courageous struggle against the autocratic regime of Alexander Lukashenko and for her human rights activities.